Seeking SOTA: Time-Series Forecasting Must Adopt Taxonomy-Specific Evaluation to Dispel Illusory Gains: Recommendations and Call to Action

 \paragraph{\ding{42} Adopt Standardized, Transparent, and Reproducible Evaluation Protocols.} The field urgently requires centralized, community-agreed evaluation frameworks.
 We advocate for live benchmarks with fixed, chronologically sound public train/validation/test splits, automated result verification, and dynamic leaderboards.
 Initiatives like GIFT-Eval~\cite{tsf_eval_aksu2024gift} exemplify this transparent approach, mitigating selective reporting and ensuring fair comparisons.
 Crucially, every published TSF result must be accompanied by open-source code and readily accessible data (or clear instructions for obtaining proprietary data), facilitating full reproducibility.
 Standardized evaluation harnesses and libraries should be leveraged to streamline this process and reduce the likelihood of implementation errors.

 \paragraph{\ding{42} Mandate Robust Baselines and Align Evaluation with Forecasting Objectives.} New TSF methods must demonstrate clear superiority over relevant and strong baselines.
 This includes: (a) na\"{i}ve forecasts (e.g., last value, seasonal na\"{i}ve); (b) well-tuned classical statistical models (e.g., ARIMA, ETS); and (c) simple yet effective ML models (e.g., linear models like DLinear~\cite{tsf_critique_zeng2023transformers}, lightweight neural networks).
 The choice of baselines must be appropriate for the data's characteristics (e.g., seasonal na\"{i}ve for clearly seasonal series).
-Furthermore, evaluation metrics must reflect the practical objective of the forecast.
-If decisions are driven by relative errors, MAPE (with caveats for zeros) might be suitable; if absolute errors in specific units are critical (e.g., energy load), MAE is more appropriate.
-Probabilistic forecasts require metrics like CRPS or interval coverage.
-Using a suite of appropriate metrics, rather than a single potentially misleading one, provides a more comprehensive assessment and demonstrates genuine advancement beyond arbitrary metric improvements.
+Furthermore, the target functional and evaluation metric must reflect the practical objective of the forecast.
+For example, MSE assesses a conditional-mean forecast, whereas MAE assesses a conditional-median forecast; probabilistic forecasts require proper scores such as CRPS.
+Multiple metrics may be reported as sensitivity analyses, but each should be paired with the point forecast it elicits, unless an explicit assumption such as conditional symmetry makes the targets effectively coincide~\cite{kolassa2020best}.

 \paragraph{\ding{42} Embrace Multimodality, Contextual Information, and Real-World Complexity.} Many current TSF models, especially generic large-scale architectures, struggle with incorporating external context or reasoning about multimodal data, limiting their applicability to complex real-world scenarios.
 Future benchmarks should actively promote the development of models that can leverage such ancillary information.
 This includes tasks requiring the integration of textual reports with time series (e.g., news headlines for economic forecasting, weather reports for energy demand), image data, or other categorical/event-based signals.
 As argued by Bergmeir (2024)~\cite{tsf_talk_bergmeir2024fundamental}, true breakthroughs are more likely to arise from integrating domain knowledge and diverse data modalities than from simply scaling up univariate models.
 Benchmarks that reward the effective use of rich context will drive innovation towards more causal, interpretable, and practically useful forecasting systems.